home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

 If broadcasting doesn't work, make sure: the speakers aren't in do not disturb mode, the Home Assistant server is in the same network as the speakers, and IPv6 is disabled in the router.

+The easiest way to check if the integration is working is to check [My Google Activity](https://myactivity.google.com/myactivity) for the issued commands and their responses.

 ## Limitations/known issues

 - Multiple Google accounts are not supported.
-- If you see the issued commands in https://myactivity.google.com/myactivity the integration is working fine.
+- If you see the issued commands in [My Google Activity](https://myactivity.google.com/myactivity) the integration is working fine.
 If the commands don't have the expected outcome don't open an issue in Home Assistant Core project.
-Instead open an issue in https://github.com/googlesamples/assistant-sdk-python/issues.
+Instead open an issue [here](https://github.com/googlesamples/assistant-sdk-python/issues).
 Examples of known Google Assistant API issues:
-  - Media playback commands (other than play news or play white noise or play rain sounds) don't work.
+  - Media playback commands (other than play news or play podcast or play white noise or play rain sounds) don't work.
   - Routines don't work.

 ## Configuration

 On the configure page, you can set the language code of the interactions with Google Assistant.
 If not configured, the integration picks one based on Home Assistant's configured language and country.
-Supported languages are listed [here](https://developers.google.com/assistant/sdk/reference/rpc/languages)
+Supported languages are listed [here](https://developers.google.com/assistant/sdk/reference/rpc/languages).

 ## Services